Fr4nz83/AuditMovementFairness/README.md

 - How to execute the source code, and how to do it to reproduce the results of the paper's experimental evaluation.

-## How to set up the Python environment to run our assessment approach
+## How to set up the Python environment needed to run our assessment approach

 Our repository contains a YAML file, ```geo.yaml```, that specifies all the dependencies needed to set up an appropriate conda environment.
 Assuming that conda is installed, please run ```conda env create -f geo.yaml```, which will create the "geo" environment required to run our approach and recreate our experimental evaluation.